catalyst/moodle-auth_saml2/README.md

 * This plugin, with an embedded and dynamically configured SimpleSamlPHP instance under the hood

 === Moodle TODO ===

-* have option for dual login - half copy from other saml plugin but use a hook instead
 * option to strip or map domain?
 * have option to allow login regardless of auth type

 === SimpleSamlPhp TODO ===

-* lookup the moodle config and honour the debug settings here
 * set timezone to moodle timezone
 * point the logging handler to a custom logging handler that appends into moodle log, so only 1 log file to look into